-3.8.7.
-MUNICIPAL WARD COMMITTEE
+3.13.5 MUNICIPAL WARD COMMITTEE

-The Municipality is a developmental local government structure that is committed to working with citizens and organized interest groups to find sustainable ways to meet their social, economic and material needs and improve the quality of their lives.
+The municipality is a developmental local government structure that is committed to working with citizens and organized interest groups to find sustainable ways to meet their social, economic and material needs and improve the quality of their lives.

-According to Municipal Structures Act, Section 74(a)(ii) the ward committee go through the ward councilor may table their service delivery issues at the Municipal Council.
-The Mkhambathini Local Municipality comprises of 7 wards and the review of the IDP took into consideration the service delivery in issues emanated from the ward committees within the jurisdiction of Mkhambathini Local Municipality
+According to Municipal Structures Act, Section 74(a)(ii) the ward committee go through the ward councilor to table their service delivery issues at the Municipal Council.
+The municipality comprises of 7 Wards and the review of the IDP took into consideration the service delivery issues emanated from the ward committees within the jurisdiction of the municipality

 This assertion complements the right of communities to participate in the decisions that affect development in their respective areas, and a corresponding duty on the municipality to encourage community participation in matters of local governance.
-The Municipality achieves this goal mainly through Ward Committee structures and a variety of other measures designed to foster open, transparent, and consultative municipal governance.
+The municipality achieves this goal mainly through Ward Committee structures and a variety of other measures designed to foster open, transparent, and consultative municipal governance.